 Cazadero Performing Arts Camp: A longtime partner with the Berkeley school music program, Cazadero is often students first opportunity to attend sleep-away music camp.
 Two Jumpstart weekends – eighth graders in the fall and fifth graders in the spring – provide dedicated rehearsal time with district music staff and high school mentors.
 Students work on new music and prepare a concert for parents while meeting musicians from other Berkeley schools who will be in their ensembles at the next school level. http://cazadero.org/music-camp/

-City of Berkeley Parks and Rec Department Summer Camps: in partnership with the City of Berkeley recreation department, BUSD teachers offer four music day camps for students grades 5-10 during the last two weeks of June and a sleep away camp at Berkeley Echo Lake Camp in August.
+City of Berkeley Parks and Rec Department Summer Camps: in partnership with the City of Berkeley recreation department, BUSD teachers offer four music day camps for students grades 5-10 on June 15-19, 2015.
 Registration and information is at the following link: http://ci.berkeley.ca.us/activity_guide/

 The Music Connection (TMC) is a UC Berkeley student run club which brings volunteer tutors into music classes grades 4-8.
 In addition TMC has set up an after school enrichment program as nearly all of the K-5 and Middle Schools.
 A team of tutors arrives at a school once a week for individual lessons, small ensemble work and music theory instruction.
 The TMC students also arrange College Music Days so that middle school and fifth grade students can experience rehearsing with a college band, string ensemble or chorus.
 Music is carefully selected so that students feel comfortable playing next to older students.